microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 > If you do not have a required component installed on your computer, you will be prompted to do so.

 #### 🔵Allow signed PowerShell scripts <a name="allow-signed-powershell-scripts"></a>
-If PowerShell script execution is restricted in your environment, you must first remove this restriction in order to be able to run the 'Compliance Utility'.
+If PowerShell script execution is restricted in your environment, you must first remove this restriction in order to be able to run the Compliance Utility.
 To do this, run the `Set-ExecutionPolicy` command with the following parameters:

 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force